-Meeting the incredible painter James Hutchinson.
+Buying a painting from the incredible painter James Hutchinson.
 He not only painted alongside Beanie Backus in Florida and Jamaica, but his sister was married to Backus.
 His story is amazing!
-He lived with the Seminoles in the Big Cypress for six years, and did a series of quite large (look behind him) portraits under the commission of Arthur Vining Davis.
-“Hutchinsongalleries.com”.
+He lived with the Seminoles in the Big Cypress for six years, “Hutchinsongalleries.com”.
 He represented Florida in the 1964/65 Worlds Fair in NY.
+SOLD 2/29/20

 Buying a Kevin Hutchinson painting.
 The son is a incredible painter too.
-Not only that, but he designs the large Jim Smith Sport Fish yachts.
-If you ever need to commission a yacht painting-Kevin is the guy.
+Not only that, but he designed several of the large Jim Smith Sport Fish yachts.
+If you ever need to commission a yacht painting-Kevin is your guy.

 Sylvester Wells b.
 1938.
 Oil on canvas 24” x 36”.

 James Gibson (1928 -2017) 28” x 24” palette knife oil on masonite.
 2001

-Blake and Ilioara Davis meeting the Highwayman R.L.
+Meeting the Highwayman R.L.
 Lewis.
-You don’t get any “deals” at the artist shows, one is more paying for the experience of meeting the artist, and their SUPER salesmen sons.
+You don’t get any deals at the artist shows, one is more paying for the experience of meeting the artist, and their SUPER salesmen sons.

 You can watch YouTube to learn the history of the Florida Highwaymen and the story of their uniqueness that makes them so collectible.

 Charles ‘Chico’ Seymour Wheeler Highwayman b.
 1946- July 12, 2019.

 the most unique of the 26 artists

-Chico is the one on the far right with the white Beatle haircut
+Chico is the cool cat on the far right with the white Beatle haircut.
+SOLD

 “Edward Munch meets Ft.
 Pierce” is my title for it.
 Oil on masonite.
 24” x 48”.
 Lots of texture in this painting.